codename1995/ASD-SA/README.md

 opencv3	3.1.0
 matplotlib	2.0.2

-Please see detailed environment dependencies in environment.yaml.
+The detailed environment dependencies is in environment.yaml.
+You can easily copy the conda environment via `conda env create -f environment.yaml`

 ## Acknowledgement
 The code is heavily inspired by the following project: